Karlcxu/KarlChoiReviews/_posts/2008-09-01-MonopolyBoard.md

 ### Overall: 3/5 (Mediocre)

 *Notes: Everyone knows it, so it isn't hard to convince people to play.
-However, the game has so many accessories that it can get real messy, and the rules are so poorly designed that barely any uses them.
-House rules are very popular with this game - which I suggest.
+However, the game has so many accessories that it can get real messy, and the rules are so poorly designed that barely any one uses them.
+House rules are very popular with this game - which
+I suggest.
 First player has a huge advantage as well.*

 *Reviewed on 3/28/2020*